eclipse-che4z/che-che4z-explorer-for-endevor/Readme.md

 ## **User Guide**

-You must first create a host in Explorer for Endevor to enable it to access the repository you want to explore.
+Create a Host in Explorer for Endevor to enable it to access the repository you want to explore.

 ### **Create a Host**

 Create a Host in Explorer for Endevor to specify the data source you want to work with.
-This will allow you to view and explore the selected Endevor repositories.
+This allows you to view and explore the selected Endevor repositories.

 ![](https://github.com/eclipse/che-che4z-explorer-for-endevor/blob/v0.9.1/create_host.gif)